tangle-network/dkg-substrate/dkg-gadget/signing-manager-v2.md

-# Signing Manager V2
+# Signing Manager

 ![](../assets/signing_manager_v2.png)

 ## Introduction

-The purpose of the Signing Manager V2 is to streamline and improve reliability over Signing Manager V1.
-Whereas in signing manager v1, we attempted to hack around the fact that messages were getting lost by starting many redundant async protocols, in signing manager v2, we only start 1 async protocol per unsigned proposal and have eradicated the message loss problem as part of PR [#577](https://github.com/webb-tools/dkg-substrate/pull/577).
+The Signing Manager is the job/work execution and management abstraction used to run threshold-signing protocols over cross-chain messages.
+The goals for the Signing Manager are to be efficient in the execution of protocols, reliable in the signing of them, and fast in the completion of threshold signing jobs.

 ## Design
-SigningManagerV2 is comprised of two primary components: The signing manager itself, which is a sort of an intermediary between the DKG worker and the job manager, and the job manager, which is responsible for enqueueing, executing, managing, and handling stalled jobs.
+The Signing Manager is comprised of two primary components: The signing manager itself, which is a sort of an intermediary between the DKG worker and the job manager, and the job manager, which is responsible for enqueueing, executing, managing, and handling stalled jobs.

 ### The DKG Worker